multi-learn/summit/docs/source/tutorials/example4.rst

 At the moment, in order for the platform to work, the dataset must satisfy the following minimum requirements :

-- Each example must be described in each view, with no missing data (you can use external tools to fill the gaps, or use only the fully-described examples of your dataset)
+- Each sample must be described in each view, with no missing data (you can use external tools to fill the gaps, or use only the fully-described samples of your dataset)

 The dataset structure
 ---------------------

-Let's suppose that one has a multiview dataset consisting of 3 views describing 200 examples:
+Let's suppose that one has a multiview dataset consisting of 3 views describing 200 samples:

-1. A sound recoding of each example, described by 100 features,
+1. A sound recoding of each sample, described by 100 features,
-2. An image of each example, described by 40 features,
+2. An image of each sample, described by 40 features,
-3. A written commentary for each example, described by 55 features.
+3. A written commentary for each sample, described by 55 features.

 So three matrices (200x100 ; 200x40 ; 200x55) make up the dataset.
 The most usual way to save matrices are `.csv` files.
 So let us suppose that one has